AzPepoze/gdrive-bisync/README.md

-# az-gdrive: Google Drive Sync Client
+# az-gdrive: Google Drive Bisync

 `az-gdrive` is a command-line utility designed to synchronize a local directory with a Google Drive folder.
 It provides robust features for keeping your local files and Google Drive in sync, including periodic scans, real-time local change detection, and a user-friendly console interface.

+I'm doing this project for Bisync google drive for linux.

 ## Features